-Rapid prototyping to sell firewood permits online
+Rapid prototyping for online firewood permits

-Starting here allowed us to deliver immediate value to staff and the public while setting a foundation for a broader modernization of the forest product marketplace.
+18F partnered with USFS to support a long-term modernization effort for TIM, starting with firewood permits to deliver immediate value while setting the foundation for broader modernization of the forest product marketplace.

 Working with the team, I designed a lightweight, four screen flow to facilitate conversation on three key milestones for online firewood permits: